zfaustk/KHGraphDB/CONTRIBUTING.md

 - Khid is a u64.
 The letters are Display.
 - A graph is a shard.
 Addr is `(shard, khid)`.
 Shard 0 is here.
 - Catalog names graphs and assigns shards.
 It is not a query language.
+- The log is KHL1.
+Uncommitted records do not replay.
 - A transaction clones the arena.
 Drop rolls back.
 - `cargo test` is the gate.